BenTaylorPublic/screeps/README.md

         Store current target room as MyRoomName
-        Use maths on the X Y to loop through (no need for room list array) Keep the top left flag system, but log the 4 corners after setting it Then set the area to be my 11x11 grid
+        Use maths on the X Y to loop through (no need for room list array) Keep the top left flag system, but log the 4 corners after setting it Then set the area to be my 12x12 grid
 ```
 ### Mid term:
 ```
+Haulers
+    Should be re-Roled into Stockers instead of suiciding

 Flag helper function to get flags
     Pass it:
-        an array of strings
+        An array of strings
+        Number, if it's exntensions or towers
-        bool if the array can have extra on the end (eg "derp" or "derp-uniqueNumber") Optional room name string, if it should be a limited to a specific room Returns an array (and another version of it returns a Flag | null
+        Optional room name string, if it should be a limited to a specific room Returns an array (and another version of it returns a Flag | null)

-Optional buildings
-    Links
-        If you have less links than the cap, run the linkCheck logic on every stage loop Nuker
-    Labs

-Haulers
-    Should be re-Roled into Stockers instead of suiciding
+Minerals
+    New stage, 5.9
+        Needs a container next to the mineral to mine on Start >= stage 6 (terminal + mineral container) Mark one room as the main room, with flag (main-room) That sets it's name in the empire memory object If the room is the main room, stockers will deposit minerals into terminal Otherwise, stockers will deposit minerals into storage After depositing minerals, into storage, if above a constant cap for the mineral Mining should stop (can repurpose miners to shitty laborers?)
+    This should be a bool "mining", on every room, and a bool set on stockers "mainRoom" Stockers in the main room should be withdrawing all resources from terminal and depositing to bank Stockers in non main room should be maintaining a constant amount of energy in the terminal for transactions

 PowerScav
     Fix trySpawnHaulCreepIfNeeded body logic (power scav)
     Subtract from carry parts needed, when spawned (like miners work parts)

-Logging when spawning started and spawning ended

-Calculate what structures need energy, room controller, so not every laborer needs to
 ```
 ### Long term:
 ```
-Profile AvoidMatrix
-    AvoidMatrix should be created and used for a whole tick's moveTo logic

 Attack
     Priority target's via flags
     Attack params/modes
         Large
-            Very similar to now
+            Very similar to AttackQuick
             Only attack when 1 of the attack creeps has < 300ish ticks to live Once the creep spawns, provide a time estimate of when it will begin (using tick time) Rooms should not make any other creeps until the attack is done (like AttackQuick)

-Links
-    Should be able to skip from stage 1.6 to 4.8 (skip caches) Links should look at a number to determine what order to build This is because there WILL be 4 link types link-source
-            link-bank

-Minerals
-    Using flags
-        mine-start
-        mine-stop
+Optional buildings
+    Nuker
+    Labs

 Marketing logic (will be at empire level)
     Price history
     Buy/sell logic
-    Spawning marketers (to haul to/from storage)
-    Marketer role

 Lab logic
     Uses stocker creeps